What Happens

 What happens to the brain?

 After the brain is removed from the deceased donor, it is dissected according to an approved protocol.
-Half of the brain is cut into 1 cm coronal slices and frozen at -80 degrees Celcius.
-The other half is chemically fixed in formalin and processed after 3 weeks for diagnostic neuropathological examination.
+Half of the brain is cut into 1 cm coronal slices and frozen at -80 degrees Celsius.
+The other half is chemically fixed in formalin and processed after three weeks for diagnostic neuropathological examination.
 Other consented tissue such as the spinal cord and optic nerve are treated in the same way.
 If the tissue is fixed and frozen correctly, tissue can be preserved almost indefinitely and remain useful for research for many years.

 Prior to being made available for research, the tissue undergoes further processing to identify and characterise MS plaques into specific types such as acute, chronic, chronic active, or remyelinating lesions.